 If you want to know more about Autism in Adults – Signs, Symptoms, & Support Options, this article is for you.

-Types of Specialised support
+Types of Specialised Support for Autistic Adult

 Specialised support for autistic adults aims to help them.
 They address challenges and promote independence.
 These services can include: